All About Orthodontia

 Your orthodontist will make sure that you know how to take special care of your teeth while your braces are on.

-Braces, wires, springs, rubber bands, and other appliances can act like magnets for food and plaque, which can leave permanent stains on the teeth if not brushed away.
+Braces, wires, springs, and other appliances can act like magnets for food and plaque, which can leave permanent stains on the teeth if not brushed away.
 Most orthodontists recommend brushing after meals with fluoride toothpaste and taking special care to remove food stuck in braces.
-Some orthodontists will also prescribe or recommend a fluoride mouthwash, which can get into places in a mouth with braces that a toothbrush can't.
+Some also prescribe or recommend a fluoride mouthwash, which can get into places in a mouth with braces that a toothbrush can't.
 It’s important to go to the regular dentist for full cleanings too.

-Some people with braces find that they are more prone to canker sores (from the braces hitting the inside surface of the mouth).
-If this happens, an orthodontist may recommend an over-the-counter medicine that can be placed directly on the canker sore to help heal it.
-Wax can sometimes be applied to wires or braces that are causing irritation.
+Some people with braces find that they get canker sores from the braces hitting the inside surface of the mouth.
+If this happens, an orthodontist may recommend an over-the-counter medicine to put directly on the canker sore to help heal it.
+Wax applied to wires or braces that cause irritation also might help.

 After what can seem like a long time to someone who has braces, the magic day finally comes: the orthodontist takes the braces off!
-After your teeth are cleaned thoroughly, the orthodontist may actually want to repeat the process of taking X-rays and impressions of the teeth.
-This allows the orthodontist to really check the work, and in the case of X-rays, see if wisdom teeth are now visible.
+After cleaning your teeth, the orthodontist may want to repeat the process of taking X-rays and impressions of the teeth.
+This lets them check their work, and in the case of X-rays, see if wisdom teeth are now visible.

-In some cases, an orthodontist may recommend that a patient have wisdom teeth removed if they do not appear to be coming in correctly after the braces have been removed.
-The reason?
-The wisdom teeth may cause the newly straightened teeth to shift and move in the mouth.
-Wisdom teeth that are not coming in correctly can also become painful, infected, or cause damage to nearby teeth.
+In some cases, the orthodontist may recommend removing the wisdom teeth if they don’t appear to be coming in correctly after the braces are off.
+Crooked wisdom teeth may cause the newly straightened teeth to shift and move in the mouth.
+They also can get painful or infected, or cause damage to nearby teeth.

-Some retainers are made of clear plastic and metal wires that cover the outside surface of the teeth, whereas others are made of rubber.
-Most retainers need to be worn all the time for the first 6 months, then usually only during sleeping.
-How long a retainer must be worn depends on the patient — one person might wear it for a few months, while another might have to wear it for several years.
+Some retainers are made of clear plastic and metal wires that cover the outside surface of the teeth.
+Others are made of clear plastic.
+Most need to be worn all the time (other than for eating) for the first 6 months, then only during sleeping.
+How long someone wears a retainer varies — one person might wear it for a few months, while another might have to wear it for several years.

-Whatever the timeframe, retainers are very important; without them, the teeth could shift back into their old, crooked positions, making all the orthodontist's work and your years of patience useless!
+Whatever the timeframe, retainers are very important.
+Without them, the teeth could shift back into their old, crooked positions.

-And that no matter what, your braces will come off eventually — and you'll be left with a wonderful, straight smile.
+If you're feeling frustrated about having braces, remember that they will come off eventually — and you'll have a wonderful, straight smile.